 Provides an overview of industrial robots, mobile robots, control, actuators, and sensors.
 Basic robotic mechanics and operations are introduced.
 Students gain experience with robot programming for a variety of tasks through simulations and hardware/software interfacing.
 30 hours of lecture and 30 hours of lab are required.

-Provides entry-level students with an overview of the technology used in automated integrated systems found in manufacturing.
+Provides an entry-level student with an overview of the technology used in automated integrated systems found in manufacturing.
 Included is also an overview of the typical plant networks and their associated responsibility.
 Distributed and local control is examined.
 Analysis of sequencing machines is completed along with an introduction of how to troubleshoot these systems.
-Topics include: fluid power components, electrical components, conveyors, part sensing components and an overview of PLC control principles.
+Topics include: Fluid Power components, Electrical Components, Conveyors, part sensing components and an overview of PLC control principles.
 15 hours of lecture and 60 hours of lab are required.

-Introduces the fundamentals of Programmable Logic Controller (PLC) operations, including symbology and programming techniques.
+Iintroduces the fundamentals of Programmable Logic Controller (PLC) operations, including symbology and programming techniques.
 PLC hardware and data structures will be presented.
 Methods of using the programming interface to troubleshoot applications will be emphasized.
-Students will write, enter, and execute application programs using the programmable controllers and Human Machine Interface (HMI).
-The use of the Robotics Lab equipment will give students practical programming and troubleshooting skills used in the maintenance of automated systems.
-30 hours of lecture and 60 hours of lab are required.
+The student will write, enter, and execute application programs using the programmable controllers and Human Machine Interface (HMI).
+60 hours of lecture and 60 hours of lab are required.

-Provides students with an understanding of the relationship between real time control systems and industrial devices and machines.
+Provides students with an understanding of the relationship between "real time" control systems and industrial devices and machines.
 The advanced instruction set of programmable controllers will be studied relevant to concepts and structures of automated control systems.
-Various applications will be defined in which students will develop the written programs for each hardware and software specification of the process problems, including field devices, data networks, and Human Machine Interfaces (HMI).
-The use of the Robotics Lab equipment will give the student practical programming and troubleshooting skills used in the maintenance of automated systems.
-30 hours of lecture and 60 hours of lab are required.
+Various applications will be defined in which the student will develop the written programs for each hardware and software specification of the process problems, including field devices, data networks, and Human Machine Interfaces (HMI).
+60 hours of lecture and 60 hours of lab are required.

 Examines functions, their inverses, graphs, and properties.
 Students solve equations and real-world problems involving polynomial, rational, exponential, logarithmic, and trigonometric functions.
 Topics also addressed are: conic sections, complex numbers, vectors, sequences and series.
 Limits are introduced.